ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {INFO: Important}

-As the transformation script is run on a document update then counters added explicitly (`addCounter()`) will be loaded along with documents _only_ if document is changed.
+As the transformation script is run on a document update then counters added explicitly (`addCounter()`) will be loaded along with documents _only_ if the document is changed.
 It means that incremented counter value won't be sent until a document is modified and the ETL process will run the transformation for it.

 {INFO/}